View all FAQs

 1. A legal step (e.g board or shareholder approval)

-2. An adminstrative step to update the company records (e.g. add details of a share issue to the share registers)
+2. An internal company records step (e.g. add details of a share issue to the share registers)

 3. Any other administrative steps (e.g. generate share certificates, file at Companies House, etc).

-• The Perform route takes you through all the 3 steps to make a specific change to company information – covering all the legal and administrative steps (e.g. use Kudocs to send out a board resolution to approve a share issue; once all necessary votes are cast, the shares are issued and registers updated; share certificates generated, SH01 filed at Companies House, etc).
+• The Perform route takes you through all the 3 steps to make a specific change to company information – covering all the legal and administrative steps (e.g. use Kudocs to handle authority to allot, pre-emption, subscription, deeds of adherence, board resolution to approve a share issue.
+Once all necessary legal steps are completed in Kudocs, the shares are issued and registers updated; share certificates generated, SH01 filed at Companies House, etc).

 • The Record route is for when the legal steps have already been completed off system (e.g. approval has already given at an offline board meeting), but the administrative steps still need to be done using Kudocs. (e.g. update company records, notify Companies House, generate documents, etc)